lequanglong/JBlog/_posts/2017-08-08-create-google-cloud-platform.md

 layout: post
 title: "Create an account to use Google Cloud Platform"
 date: 2017-08-08
-excerpt: "Create an account to use Google Cloud Platform."
+excerpt: "Create an account to use Google Cloud Platform"
 tags: [Google Cloud Platform, GCP]
-post: true
 ---

 # 1. Create an account to use Google Cloud Platform (GCP)